York Hall: Boxing and combat sports

-The hall is where the press conference for the first boxing match between KSI and Logan Paul took place in July 2018.
+The press conference for the first boxing match between KSI and Logan Paul took place at the hall in July 2018.
 On 29 September 2019, Adam Saleh had a boxing match in that same venue against Marcus Stephenson with FouseyTube vs Slim Albaher as the co-main event.

 The hall hosted the UFC London open workouts in March 2019 featuring Darren Till, Dominick Reyes and others.
 The hall has also hosted a number of Revolution Pro Wrestling events.